Cobot ROI Calculator: Is Automation Worth It?

 FAQ: Cobot ROI Questions Answered

 Q: Do I need a payback period of less than 12 months to justify a cobot?
 A: Not strictly.
 If your cost of capital is 8-10% (typical for manufacturing), even 18-month payback is acceptable.
 But most leadership won't fund it.
-Aim for under 12 months, and you'll have an easy approval.
+Aim for under 12 months for easy approval.

 Q: What if a cobot breaks down?
 Doesn't that kill ROI?
 A: Modern cobots have 95%+ uptime.
-Even with 2-3 down weeks/year for maintenance, you still net 48 weeks of labor savings.
+Even with 2-3 down weeks/year, you still net 48 weeks of labor savings.
 Actual payback impact: under 2 months added.
-Plus, extended warranty ($8-12k/year) is available.
+Extended warranty ($8-12k/year) is available.

-Q: Can I use my current end-of-arm tooling, or do I need to buy new?
+Q: Can I use my current end-of-arm tooling?
 A: Depends on your gripper.
-If you have pneumatic parallel-jaw grippers, they bolt onto cobots directly (savings).
-If you have custom vacuum cups or magnetic tooling, re-spec for cobot payload/speed (budget $5-15k for new tooling).
+Pneumatic parallel-jaw grippers bolt onto cobots directly.
+Custom vacuum or magnetic tooling needs re-spec for cobot payload/speed (budget $5-15k for new tooling).

 Q: What if labor costs drop?
-Doesn't that kill my ROI?
-A: Yes.
-If minimum wage rises nationally but labor supply flooding your region drops wages, your payback math changes.
+A: Your payback math changes.
 Protect yourself by also counting quality/uptime savings and focusing on high-injury-risk tasks (workers comp benefits are stable).

 Q: Should I lease or buy a cobot?
-A: Buy.
-Leasing through RaaS costs 18-22% of arm price annually ($17-21k/year for an $85k arm).
-Payback becomes 14-16 months.
-Buying (capex) gives payback in 8-12 months.
-Only lease if you want to rotate equipment yearly or test before committing.
+A: Buy if possible.
+Leasing through RaaS costs 18-22% of arm price annually.
+Buying gives payback in 8-12 months; leasing extends it to 14-16 months.
+Only lease if you want to test before committing.

 The Bottom Line: Is a Cobot Worth It?